Understanding Federal Loans

 • Information about NSLDS.
 The U.S. Department of Education is required to provide a disclosure form for students and prospective students about NSLDS.

-Other things you should know about Student Loans:
+Other things you should know about student Loans

-• All loans will be submitted to the National Student loan Data System (NSLDS) and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
+• All loans will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by guaranty agencies, lenders and schools determined to be authorized users of the data system.

 CONTACT US